DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "Just saying it in advance, but I told you everything about rasterizer the day before yesterday."

 "As I recall, first it attacked the demon's hero.
-And next was the foreign god's hero...
+And next was the sidhe's hero...
 As for the latter, I myself witnessed everything with my own eyes from the very beginning."

 With a meek look on her face, elven elder made a stiff expression with her mouth.